Preparing for a new era in Wi-Fi

-“Citius, Altius, Fortius” (Faster, Higher, Stronger), the motto of the modern Olympic movement, was ably demonstrated last summer as London hosted the most successful Olympics and Paralympics Games of recent years.
-2012 also saw the dawn of a new era in enterprise wireless networking, with several manufacturers announcing and demonstrating the next generation of wireless local area network products, based on 802.11ac standards.
-The IEEE is expected to formally ratify the 802.11ac standard early in 2013, though consumers can already buy pre-certification devices and enjoy some of the benefits that 5th generation wireless networking offers.
+We recently saw the dawn of a new era in enterprise wireless networking, with several manufacturers announcing and demonstrating the next generation of wireless local area network products, based on 802.11ac standards.
+The IEEE formally ratified the 802.11ac standard in 2013, meaning consumers can buy pre-certification devices and enjoy some of the benefits that 5th generation wireless networking offers.

 In an increasingly competitive global marketplace, UK universities continue to be at the forefront of the trend towards the consumerisation of IT, and the BYOD phenomenon.